artsy/eigen/docs/testing.md

 It returns the function `renderWithRelay` which is similar to `renderWithWrappers`.
 Both `renderWithRelay` and `renderWithWrappers` use [render](https://testing-library.com/docs/angular-testing-library/api/#render) under the hood.
 I

-t gives you access to all the [queries](https://callstack.github.io/react-native-testing-library/docs/api-queries) such as getBy, getAllBy, queryBy, queryAllBy, findBy, findAllBy, etc.
+It gives you access to all the [queries](https://callstack.github.io/react-native-testing-library/docs/api-queries) such as getBy, getAllBy, queryBy, queryAllBy, findBy, findAllBy, etc.

 ❗️ It won't work if there is already a component using a query renderer. [eg?]